Skip navigation

 Role required: Owner

-1. Log in to the Duo Admin Panel and click Single Sign-On in the navigation bar on the left.
+1. Log in to the Duo Admin Panel and navigate to ApplicationsRouting Rules.

 2. Review the information on the "Single Sign-On" page.
 If you agree to the terms, click Get Started.